opsgility/marketplacelabs/Exercise1.md

    ![](Exercise1Images/media/deployworkspace.png)

+9. Return to Microsoft Sentinel, select the workspace that you created, and select **Add**.

 ### Task 1: Purchase and Deploy an Azure Application

 1. Expand the portal's left navigation by clicking **Show portal menu** then click **+ Create a resource**.